ConstantinAlexandruOneata/NetworkingProjects/Connecting two Branch Offices with static routes & dynamic routing protocols (OSPFv2, OSPFv3, EIGRP, EIGRPv6, BGP) + NAT\PAT.md

 <h4> OSPFv2 Configuration </h4>

 <p> OSPFv2 has been enabled on the following interfaces and subinterfaces using a single area
-design. </p>
+design </p>

 <img src="Photos/image044.png" id="image44.png" data-border="0" width="624" height="139" />

-<p> The interfaces facing the private network were configured as passive-interfaces to reduce the CPU overhead and bandwidth.</p>
+<p> The interfaces connected to the private network were configured as passive-interfaces to reduce the CPU overhead and bandwidth </p>

 <img src="Photos/image045.png" id="image45.png" data-border="0" width="624" height="73" />

-<p> The other 2 WAN interfaces have been configured using the newer interface configuration, and the rest of the routers in area 0 were configured in a similar
+<p> With the other 2 WAN interfaces been configured using the newer per-interface configuration mode, and the rest of the routers in area 0 were configured in a similar manner </p>
-manner </p>

 <img src="Photos/image046.png" id="image46.png" data-border="0" width="624" height="140" />

-<p> The point to point ethernet interfaces have been configured with the appropriate network type to reduce the CPU overhead and convergence time</p>
+<p> And the point to point ethernet interfaces have been configured with the appropriate network type to reduce the CPU overhead and convergence time</p>

 <img src="Photos/image047.png" id="image47.png" data-border="0" width="624" height="115" />

 <p> Next, I will change the default reference bandwidth across all routers in area 0 to future proof the design for a potential bandwidth upgrade to 10Gbps </p>

 <img src="Photos/image048.png" id="image48.png" data-border="0" width="625" height="89" />

-<p> Create a static default route on the edge router  </p>
+<p> I then configured a static default route on the edge router  </p>

 <img src="Photos/image049.png" id="image49.png" data-border="0" width="624" height="28" />